Shipping to Belgium From the UK

 Every country follows a list of items it prohibits from importing.
 This is usually reflective of the country’s laws and is appointed to protect the rights and beliefs of its citizens.

-In addition to country-specific lists, each carrier also follows a prohibited items list that it does not transport.
+In addition to country-specific lists, each courier also follows a prohibited items list that it does not transport.

 It is recommended to review these lists before shipping.
 This can help you avoid last-minute delays and hassles.

 Items you can’t ship to Belgium from the UK

 |Jewelry (with some exceptions)|

 |Eggs and poultry|

 Since these lists are subject to revisions, be sure to check the customs website before shipping.